 As a rule, reading NFC chip data is only possible with a special app.
 These apps may be issued by regulators or third-parties.

-This is not a complete list of applications, jurisdictions and requirements.
-Overall, compliance challenges are rapidly increasing, and we will constantly update them in this article.
+This isn’t a complete list of applications, jurisdictions and requirements.
+Overall, compliance challenges are rapidly increasing, and we’ll constantly update them in this article.

 The need for high-quality KYC processes is becoming more pressing than ever before.
 In-person transactions are becoming a thing of the past, and we need advanced solutions to facilitate the move to digital alternatives.
 This means implementing new technologies, which are emerging day by day.